telerik/winforms-docs/scheduler/data-binding/codeless-data-binding.md

 11\.
 In the "Save the Connection String in the Application Configuration File" click the __Next__ button to continue.

 12\.
-In the "Choose Your Database Objects" page of the wizard, select the "Tables" checkbox to automatically select the Appointments, Resources and AppointmentsResources tables.
+In the "Choose Your Database Objects" page of the wizard, select the "Tables" checkbox to automatically select the *Appointments*, *Resources* and *AppointmentsResources* tables.

 13\.
 Click __Finish__ to complete the wizard and close the dialog.
 This step will create a DataSet component and add it to the component tray below the form designer.

 14\.
-Then you need to edit the mappings between the objects used in RadScheduler and your data source objects.
+Then you need to edit the mappings between the objects used in __RadScheduler__ and your data source objects.
 Open the __SchedulerBindingDataSource__ ActionList and specify the __DataSource__ for both the *EventProvider* and *ResourceProvider* to the binding source.

 15\.
 While still in the __SchedulerBindingDataSource__ ActionList, set the __DataMember__ properties for both the *EventProvider* and *ResourceProvider* to the respective tables.

 1. The *EventProvider* takes care of the data, related to the Appointments (Events) and has the following properties:

 	1. Data Source, which should be a DataSet object;

 	1. Data Member, which usually is bound to Appointments (Appointments is the name of the data table in the Data set)

 	1. Edit Appointment Mapping (see #16 below)

 1. The *ResourceProvider* takes care of the data, related to Resources and has the following properties:

 	1. Data Source, which should be a DataSet object;

 	1. Data Member which usually is bound to Resources (Resources is the name of the data table in the Data set)

 	1. Edit Resource Mapping (see #17 below)

 In our case we should set the __DataMember__ properties for both the *EventProvider* and *ResourceProvider* to __Appointments__ and __Resources__ respectively: